 Alexander Young Jackson (October 3, 1882 – April 5, 1974) was a Canadian painter and a founding member of the Group of Seven.
 Jackson made a significant contribution to the development of art in Canada, and was successful in bringing together the artists of Montreal and Toronto.
 He exhibited with the Group of Seven from 1920.
-In addition to his work with the Group of Seven, his long career included serving as a war artist during World War I (1917–19) and teaching at the Banff School of Fine Arts, from 1943 to 1949.
-In his later years he was artist-in-residence at the McMichael Gallery in Kleinburg, Ontario.
+In addition to his work with the Group of Seven, his long career included serving as a War Artist during World War I (1917–19) and teaching at the Banff School of Fine Arts, from 1943 to 1949.
+In his later years he was artist-in-residence at the McMichael Canadian Art Collection in Kleinburg, Ontario.